CAST-Extend/com.castsoftware.imaging.kubernetessetup/README.md

 #                 As "local" Persistent Volumes are by nature attached to a specific node, Imaging pods
 #                 will always be scheduled on the node where those Persistent Volumes reside.
 #                 This is provided as an example and for testing purposes only.
-#                 Make sure to customize this configuration to use the type of Persistent Volume
+#                 Make sure to customize this configuration and use the type of Persistent Volume
 #                 that is suitable for you.
 # Edit this file before applying it:
 #  -> specify the host name of the node on which the local Persistent Volumes will be created